yossarianirving/pyvatebin/README.md

 # pyvatebin
 **Pyvatebin** is a simple pastebin written in python using the Flask framework.
 It uses the WebCrypto API to encrypt and decrypt the pastes.
-To my knowledge, pyvatebin is the only encrypted pastebin to do so.

 # Current Features